-- 1. Raise the control panel and secure in position with the screws provided.
-Note: If the wall jig is used, fit the bottom tray over the base of the boiler. - 2.
+- 1. Raise the control panel and secure in position with the screws provided. - 2.
 If the boiler is to be left in service with the User, set the controls, clock (if fitted, see User's Operating manual) and room thermostat (if fitted) to the User's requirements. - 3.
 If the boiler is not to be handed over immediately, close the boiler gas service cock and switch off the electrical supply. - 4.
 If there is any possibility of the boiler being left during frost conditions, then the boiler and system should be drained (refer to Section 7.2).
 It is recommended that a label is attached to the boiler drawing attention to the fact that the system has been drained. - 5.
 Complete the details of the installation in the Benchmark Checklist at the back of these instructions.